File for less and get more.

 Every year, you learn something new when you file your taxes.
 Hopefully, you figure out how to do it more efficiently each time.
 Maybe you discover a new way to file that takes less time, or perhaps you learn how to maximize your tax refund or determine how you will owe less the next time.

-Whether you’ve filed your income taxes for this year or you’re still planning to do it soon, here are some of the top things it can teach you about tax preparation so that it’s more manageable next year.
+Whether you’ve filed your income taxes for this year or you’re still planning to do it soon, here are some of the top tax tips that can teach you about better tax preparation so that it’s more manageable next year.

 The deductions you can take